19 December 2017

 When to get the best pic: There is nothing more mysterious and stirring than a castle surrounded by early morning mist, or moodily lit by sunrise or sunset.

 Have we inspired you to get out and about with your camera?
-If so, take a look at our cottages to find somewhere to stay nearby to all of these lovely locations.
+Whether you want to snap some coastal scenery or scale a mountain to capture a vertiginous vantage point, take a look at our cottages to find somewhere to stay nearby to all of these lovely locations.
+Simply click the button below to find your ideal base for a photographic adventure in Wales.